 You will be assessed through a mixture of practical, theoretical and oral assignments, including critical reviews, reflective essays and presentations.

 This course is open to dance teachers or dance artists who have been engaged in the teaching of dance technique for at least two years.
-You do not need a degree or professional dance teaching qualification to be considered for this course but should have equivalent professional experience.

-Newly qualified and less experienced dance teachers are welcomed to apply, however you may be advised to take additional Continuing Professional Development short courses through Middlesex University or the ISTD if it is felt that you may have insufficient professional experience and/or prior dance teaching qualifications to obtain the necessary credits as part of the first stage of this course –.
+Newly qualified and less experienced dance teachers are welcome to apply, however you may be advised to take additional Continuing Professional Development short courses through Middlesex University or the ISTD if it is felt that you may have insufficient professional experience and/or prior dance teaching qualifications to obtain the necessary credits as part of the first stage of this course –.
 We can advise you on your options in this instance.

 Experienced and qualified dance teachers will be able to make full use of their professional qualifications, short courses and professional experience as part of this programme gaining up to half of your MA from prior experience and professional qualifications (e.g. PGCE, PGCHE, DTLLS, ISTD level 7 awards).
 The programme staff can advise on which qualifications you can include and how to gain recognition for them.